The

 of a ship.
 Deck chairs were provided as seen here.

-promenade decks were on both sides of the lounge, and also
+were on both sides of the lounge, and also ran along the

-ran along the side of the dining room.
-Even though early
+side of the dining room.
+Even though early designs suggested

-original windows were made of glass but were removed and
+were made of glass but were removed and replaced by light

 A second set of windows and promenade ran along the corridor